p0nyo/blackjack-in-python/README.md

 # blackjack-in-python
-This is my first python game
+This is my first python game, it is played on the terminal against a bot

+-Thinking of adding a betting system with money

 `app.py` is where the game is